 The CFIUS review committee is comprised of multiple Cabinet members, including the Secretary of State, Secretary of Defense, Secretary of Homeland Security, and more.
 After a 45-day review, there is a potential 45-day investigation period and then a potential 15-day presidential review period.

 So, in order for this transaction to be approved, BHR and AVIC (both majority-owned Chinese entities) would have had to send in reams of paperwork and likely would have met with representatives of the Treasury Department, at a minimum.
-The approval process should have taken into consideration the history of both BHR and AVIC, and could have gone up to President Obama for final approval.
+The approval process should have taken into consideration the history of both BHR and AVIC and could have gone up to President Obama for final approval.
 There’s no way to know whether it did or not since those records aren’t public.
-But Sen. Chuck Grassley (R-IA) has questions about it, and wants to see the threat assessment prepared in the case.
+But Sen. Chuck Grassley (R-IA) has questions about it and wants to see the threat assessment prepared in the case.

 The fact that this purchase was allowed to occur is mind-blowing.
-How did AVIC, an entity on the watch list and known to have stolen tech from the F-35 to put into their J/FC-31, obtain authorization by the US government to buy a company that created tech for the F-35 to make it more invisible to radar?
+How did AVIC, an entity on the watch list and known to have stolen tech from the F-35 to put into their J/FC-31, obtain authorization from the US government to buy a company that created tech for the F-35 to make it more invisible to radar?

 The names Biden and Kerry figure prominently.
 From a Breitbart report:

 Internal BHR documents show exactly how the Chinese military contractor was able to disguise its ownership via shell corporations and formed a joint-venture with the son of the vice president to facilitate the Chinese takeover of an American dual-use technology supplier.